Synthetify/synthetify-protocol/docs/docs/technical/synthetics.md

 ### Max debt

-Maximum amount of debt user can have before it can be liquidated.
+The maximum amount of debt a user can have before it can be liquidated.

 ### Mint limit

-Maximum amount of tokens user can mint is their mint limit.
+The maximum amount of tokens a user can mint is their mint limit.
 It's calculated by multiplying [*max debt*](#max-debt) by [health factor](/docs/technical/state#structure-of-state)

 ## Mint

-User can get xUSD by minting it.
-Afterwards it can be swapped for other synthetics.
-Method responsible for minting is defined [here](https://github.com/Synthetify/synthetify-protocol/blob/8bd95bc1f4f31f8e774b2b02d1866abbe35404a5/programs/exchange/src/lib.rs#L299-L360).
-It checks if [debt](/docs/technical/synthetics#debt) and amount is less than [*mint_limit*](#mint-limit) and if so mints token to specified account.
+A user can get xUSD by minting it.
+Afterward, it can be swapped for other synthetics.
+The method responsible for minting is defined [here](https://github.com/Synthetify/synthetify-protocol/blob/8bd95bc1f4f31f8e774b2b02d1866abbe35404a5/programs/exchange/src/lib.rs#L299-L360).
+It checks if the sum of [debt](/docs/technical/synthetics#debt) and amount is less than [*mint_limit*](#mint-limit) and if so mints token to the specified account.

 It takes _amount_ (u64) and following context